A Better Light Source For Scanning Color Negative Film

 film carriers

 The 35mm and medium format film carriers use a double S-curve design to keep the film flat and have a small film-to-light distance (35mm: 2.8mm, medium format: 3.8mm) to minimize vignetting.
-Both film carriers feature interchangeable masks that snap into the back of the carrier to block stray light from reaching the camera.
+Both film carriers feature interchangeable masks that snap into the back of the carrier to block stray light from reaching the camera, and the 35mm carrier has a snap-on hood to prevent external light from reflecting off the film.
 Medium format masks are available in all common sizes, and the film carrier exposes enough area to scan 6x9 negatives when no mask is installed.
 The double S-curve design is optimized for scanning full rolls or cut pieces >150mm in length; scanning shorter pieces may be difficult especially if the film is curled across its width.

 horizontal mounting